About

 Flavia

-At the heart of The Thyolo House is Flavia Conforzi — artist, chef, and the creative force behind the transformation of the family estate into a boutique retreat.
-Her kitchen draws from the estate's own chemical-free garden, where fresh herbs, vegetables, and edible flowers grow year-round.
+At the heart of The Thyolo House is Flavia Conforzi — artist, chef, and the creative force behind the transformation of the family property into a boutique retreat.
+Her kitchen draws from the house garden, where fresh herbs, vegetables, and edible flowers grow year-round.

 Flavia's art studio sits on the grounds, and her work — vibrant paintings and mixed-media pieces inspired by Malawian life, nature, and colour — adorns the walls of the house and the rooms.
 Guests are invited to join her for creative workshops, a hands-on experience that has become one of the most loved parts of a stay here.